Meg Elison has written a McSweeneys post about The Gaze which strikes a chord.

 “OK,” he announced as he straightened up.
 “That’s the lot.”

-Importantly, the commentary on the teenage girl’s hips comes from an unseen third person narrator.
-That narrator is unambiguously male.
+This unseen third person narrator is unambiguously male.
 The author chooses to pull in more closely to Craig’s head than to Lisbeth and there are writerly reasons for that; the reader’s sympathies are supposed to lie with Craig, not with Lisbeth.
 In short, this tendency to sexualise the female body rather than the male body is partly to do with how many more books are written about boys and men.
-(In kidlit, across the board, it’s about 3 male characters to every 1 female.)
+(In children’s books, across the board, it’s about 3 male characters to every 1 female.)

 David Hill’s work has been widely read (and taught) in New Zealand schools (I’ve had to teach his work myself, in a girls’ high school) and, like a couple of other big name educational authors from my home country (William Taylor is another), this is typical of the sort of narration that gets purchased by schools as class sets.
 It’s written from a blokey point of view with sympathies directed at the put-upon male character whose opponent is the annoying but sexually alluring female character.
 These characterisations are thought to engage those hard-to-reach reluctant boy readers.